BraveHeart-tex/Tailwind-Modern-Landing-Page/README.md

 # Tailwind-Modern-Landing-Page
-A Modern Landing Page from Front End Mentor, made with Tailwind CSS Feel free to check out the live demo on Netlify [Clipboard LandingPage](https://bora-clipboard.netlify.app/).
+A Modern Landing Page from Front End Mentor, made with Tailwind CSS Feel free to check out the live demo on Netlify [Clipboard Landing Page](https://bora-clipboard.netlify.app/).

 # Get Started With Tailwind CSS